jlrickert/zet/docs/331/README.md

 - 11:00pm Mix dough
 - 6:00pm Baked at 750f in the ooni

   Each piece of bread is roughly 100g of dough rolled to be relatively thin.
 I found that baking for roughly 45 seconds on each side seems to be good enough.
 This gives them enough time to puff up while not being tough.
 You want them to be soft.

 ## Retrospect

 This comes out relatively heavy with a good note of sourness from the rye.
 Relatively little work to make a batch.
 Was still very good the next day.
 For storing I just threw them in a plastic bag on the counter top.

 ## See also

 ![Baking in the pizza oven](20230918_181518.jpg)

-## Meta

-    tags: #baking